ARTICLES

 Lunch served at SALO Shokudo during his time in Oiso, Kanagawa.

-A space where ingredients shine through simplicity
+A space where simplicity makes the ingredients shine

 The restaurant can accommodate up to 10 guests.